Ski wear from the Alps – with ZERO carbon footprint

 Cover up is your best option.
 If you can’t face long trousers as above, opt for long socks and roll them down when you’re out of the weeds and into the meadows.

-Long socks will also help prevent ticks jumping aboard if you’re in an area when infestations have been reported, or livestock have been grazing.
+Long socks will also help prevent ticks jumping aboard if you’re in an area where infestations have been reported, or livestock have been grazing.

 PS Don’t get us wrong: we LOVE weeds at WhoSki.com.
 In fact, we would say they probably aren’t weeds at all.
 Wild flowers and plants are essential for the bugs and birds that make the great outdoors even greater.